AviAvinav/learning-rust/README.md

 ## Cargo

-Cargo is basically the compiler and package manager for Rust.
+Cargo is the compiler and package manager for Rust.
 Always use it in a real project.

 - a new project can be made with `cargo new project_name`
 - you can compile the project with `cargo build`. this will make the executable in `target/debug`